tfabris/BlueGigaEmpeg/README.md

 - BetzTechnik board upgraded to version 6.2.0-1122.
 - BetzTechnik board JP4 is cut.
 - BetzTechnik board power switch is in the down/off position.
+- Jumpers on BlueGigaEmpeg board are set to the "crossover" configuration.
+- LED is straight.
 - Arduino contains current version of Github code, check version at bootup.
 - Arduino displays good serial buffers, check messages at bootup.
 - WT32i reports version 6.2.0-1122 when booted.